-Baltimore police add 230 officers to patrol amid high crime
+Baltimore puts 230 desk officers on streets as murders mount

-BALTIMORE (AP) - A day after 11 people were shot in Baltimore, administrative operations within its troubled police department have temporarily ceased to put more officers on the streets.
+BALTIMORE (AP) — A day after 11 people were shot in Baltimore, the troubled police department said it’s shutting down its administrative functions so that more officers can hit the streets.

-The Baltimore Sun reports Interim Commissioner Gary Tuggle announced Wednesday that 230 officers assigned to administrative duties will go on patrol, bringing the patrol force to around 650.
+The Baltimore Sun reports Interim Commissioner Gary Tuggle announced Wednesday that 230 officers assigned to administrative duties will go on patrol, putting a total of 650 officers on the streets in a department struggling to fill 500 vacancies.

-Tuggle says those officers will remain on patrol as long as needed or until the department can no longer sustain leaving those administrative functions undone.
+Tuggle says they’ll keep desk officers on patrol until they’re no longer needed, or the department can no longer function with administrative duties going undone.

-Mayor Catherine Pugh and Tuggle both blamed recent violence on the drug trade.
-Pugh says police are still understaffed.
+Both Mayor Catherine Pugh and Tuggle blame the violence on the illegal drug trade.

-Coming off the deadliest year on record on a per-capita basis, Baltimore has recorded 250 homicides so far in 2018.
-Of those, 44 came occurred in the last 30 days.
+Baltimore has recorded 250 homicides so far this year, 44 of them in the last 30 days.

 Information from: The Baltimore Sun, http://www.baltimoresun.com